 A/B Testing Overview

-Userpilot now makes it easy to test experiences against a control group (Userpilot vs nothing).
-With the help of our new A/B testing experimentation tool, your team can now make more informed decisions and measure the impact that experiences are having on your growth goals with higher accuracy.
+Userpilot now makes it easy to test flows against a control group (Userpilot vs nothing).
+With the help of our new A/B testing experimentation tool, your team can now make more informed decisions and measure the impact that flows are having on your growth goals with higher accuracy.

 Example use cases

-- Understand the impact of showing an experience on a given goal to a specific segment versus showing nothing at all.
+- Understand the impact of showing a flow on a given goal to a specific segment versus showing nothing at all.

-- Study, analyze, and decide the best version of the experience that would result in better engagement and usage of a certain event in your application.
+- Study, analyze, and decide the best version of the flow that would result in better engagement and usage of a certain event in your application.

-- Measure the effectiveness of experiences in increasing your adoption goals and retention rates
+- Measure the effectiveness of flows in increasing your adoption goals and retention rates

 How it works